RUTACA Airlines Flight 225: Aircraft

-The aircraft involved was a Douglas DC-3 manufactured in 1943, which was initially operated for the USAF, under the registration of NC68221.
+The aircraft was a Douglas DC-3 manufactured in 1943, which was initially operated for the USAF, under the registration of NC68221.
 It was then sold to the Brazilian Air Force, was in service with the Air Force until 1975, when it was sold to Rico Linhas Aereas, re-registered as PT-KXR.
 In 1983 it was bought by RUTACA Airlines and was re-registered as YV-224C.

-Passengers and crews
+Passengers and crew

 The aircraft was carrying 20 passengers and 4 crew members.
 Most of the 20 passengers on board were European tourists, according to Venezuela's Air Rescue Service.
-The government released a list of nationalities of the victims on board the flight.
-According to the list, there were five Dutch, four Italians, two Hungarians, two Venezuelans and one Austrian.
-The list also confirmed 3 Americans on board.
-Jason Shawn Hall from Palatka Fl. was one of the Americans on board.
-There were conflicting reports whether 3 Canadians were on board the flight.
-The three Canadians were later confirmed to be on board the aircraft.
-All 4 crew members were Venezuelans.
-The Dutch embassy confirmed that there were 5 Dutch on board the aircraft, and stated that they would assist Venezuelan authorities with the identification of the victims.
+The government released a list of nationalities of the victims on board.
+There were five Dutch, four Italians, two Hungarians, two Venezuelans and one Austrian.
+The list also confirmed three Americans and three Canadians on board.
+All four crew members were Venezuelans.

-There were unconfirmed reports that a 25th person may have been on board the flight.

 The pilot of the flight was identified as Captain Ángel López and the co-pilot was identified as Captain Walter Manríquez.
 The Engineer of Flight 225 was identified as José Olivares.